 Our data and computer systems are subject to threats from malicious software codes and viruses, phishing, ransomware, business email compromise attacks, or other cyber-attacks.
 In July 2021, we were subject to what we believe was a phishing attack.
-Although we not believe this incident will have a material impact on our business or financial condition, the number and complexity of these threats continue to increase over time and they may occur in the future.
+Although we do not believe this incident has had a material impact on our business or financial condition, the number and complexity of these threats continue to increase.
 See - Part II, Item 1.A.
 Risk Factors, "We may be unable to adequately protect our information systems from cyberattacks, which could result in the disclosure of confidential or proprietary information, including personal data, damage our reputation, and subject us to significant financial and legal exposure."
+We continue to take steps to mitigate these risks, including retaining outside information technology firms to assist us with our computer systems and information technologies although there is no assurance that these or other steps we may take will be effective or prevent material adverse effects on our financial condition or results of operations.